jlperla/web-academic/content/post/ubc-course-advice/index.md

 2. **CPSC 107 (Systematic Program Design)**: Required if **CPSC 110** was not taken.
 An important prerequisite, emphasizing the importance of understanding core concepts formally (using Scheme/Racket, which is a good thing to expand your perspective).
 3. **MATH 221 (Matrix Algebra)**: Essential for tackling problems in economics, statistics, and computer science
 4. **MATH 200 (Calculus III)**: This course is the worst.
 Very little is directly useful, and it won't help you build concepts, but it is a prereq for CPSC 340.
 5. **MATH 220 (Mathematical Proof)**: Great class.
 Builds rigor in logic and proofs you need in both economics and CS.
+Requirement for **CPSC 221** in this path.
 6. **CPSC 210 (Software Construction)**: The closest to a "programming" class in this list, which is necessary prereq to handle more advanced CS courses.
 7. **CPSC 221 (Basic Algorithms and Data Structures)**:  Introduces discrete math and proof techniques not covered in economics courses.
 8. **CPSC 340 (Machine Learning and Data Mining)**: Great class teaching more of the fundamentals of ML and as a prereq for more advanced classes.
-Take this core to truly understand these methods, in part to understand why they should be used sparingly.
-Strongly prefer this to **CPSC 330** which is more applications focused and not good grad school preparation.
+Take this to truly understand these methods, in part to understand why they should be used sparingly.
+   - **Strongly prefer this to CPSC 330** which is more applications focused and not good signal for grad school preparation.

 Then the economics classes which are good prep for graduate school
 1. **ECON 307 (Honours Intermediate Macroeconomics II)**: In principle intended for honours students, but please take it if you have more technical preparation - especially __if you want grad school letters of reference from me__.